JHU-PL-Lab/www-fpse/lecture/intro.md

 ### Typed Functional vs Untyped Functional

-* There are typed FP languages (OCaml, Haskell, TypeScript, etc) and uptyped ones (Scheme, Clojure, Python, JavaScript)
+* There are typed FP languages (OCaml, Haskell, TypeScript, etc) and uptyped ones (Scheme, Clojure, Python, JavaScript, etc)
 * We are clearly in the types camp here with OCaml but there are trade offs
   - With types we have *type-directed programming*: types serve as a skeleton of the code structure, and often once all the type errors are fixed the code .. works!
   - The downside is types can get in the way both in terms of code maintenance and in terms of expressiveness.